marianarmorgado/Statistics1_Exercises/README.md

 In pdfs you can find the final pdf with the answers ([DK.0016.Homework_2021_MarianaMorgado.pdf](https://github.com/marianarmorgado/Statistics1_Exercises/blob/main/pdfs/DK.0016.Homework_2021_MarianaMorgado.pdf)).

-In scripts you can find the coding solutions.
+In scripts you can find the coding solutions ([scripts](https://github.com/marianarmorgado/Statistics1_Exercises/blob/main/scripts/exercises.R)).

-In outputs you can find the plots.
+In [outputs](https://github.com/marianarmorgado/Statistics1_Exercises/tree/main/outputs) you can find the output plots.